LMMS/lmms/README.md

 The BluefinServer version of LMMS

-This is my own personal version of lmms with which i will experiment (This entire Project is made soley for fun and experimentation sake, it is not to discredit anyones work, It is to see what i can do on my own to make the daw better.
-I have absolutely no idea what im doing so that is why i dont want to actually work on the main project.
-If any of my brain worms, ideas and merges work for the project, i urge devs of LMMS to just take it and run with it)
+This is my own personal version of lmms with which i will experiment

+This entire Project is made soley for fun and experimentation sake, it is not to discredit anyones work, It is to see what i can do on my own to make the daw better.

+I have absolutely no idea what im doing!
+Which is why i dont want to actually work on the main project.
+If any of my brain worms, ideas and merges do work for the project, i urge devs of LMMS to just take it and run with it, if they want.

 Experimental Features
 ---------